Mental Health and Addictions Accord

 NCLGA is working to support a pathway for the various agencies and local governments to advance their initiatives related to mental health and addictions, through the Accord and the Symposium.

-Advocacy Meetings with signatories of the Accord were held on January 31 and April 22, 2025, with a next meeting scheduled for August 14, 2025.
+Advocacy Meetings with Signatories of the Accord were held on January 31, April 22, and August 14, 2025, along with the in-person 2025 Symposium held on October 15, 2025.
 These meetings serve as an important opportunity for signatories to discuss shared advocacy strategies, explore collaborative actions, and align efforts to drive meaningful improvements in mental health and addictions outcomes across the region.

 Is your agency or local or First Nation government interested in endorsing the Accord?